Exterior lighting, seats, suspension and powertrain issues among the top complaints received by the NHTSA from vehicle owners

 Your Lemon Law Legal Rights

 Think you have a lemon?
-Sit back and let the experts work aid your lemon at no cost to you.
+Sit back and let the experts work out your lemon case at no cost to you.
 The law makes Ford pay legal fees.
 You may be able to get your lemon out of your life.
 Every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners like you.